seeyam-q/KINW/content/en/home/hero.md

 +++

-# Memes vs. Digital Censorship
+# Memes vs. AI Censorship in metaverse inspired by real rebellion stories
-Kristine Is Not Well is a 15-minute **animated VR social media simulation** visualizing the ongoing battle between creativity and algorithmic surveillance.
+Kristine is Not Well is a 20-minute  **animated VR social media simulation** that highlights the resistance of online activists against algorithmic surveillance and censorship.